schopenhauer/bicherwuerm/README.md

   api_key: ...
 ```

-### Optional configuration

-You may customise the app's default values in the `config/app.yml`.
+Furthermore, you can customise the app's default values in the `config/app.yml`.

 ## Usage